WynandPieters/django_test_app_v1/readme.md

 ### Requirements
 - task 1 to 5 must be done using git bash
-- tasks 6 to 7 or done inside github
+- tasks 6 to 7 are done inside the github website